 All the construction work for GALÁCTICA was completed on 2015.
 This includes the main building and the auxiliary buildings housing the telescopes.

-At the time of writing, the domes for the telescope buildings have already entered manufacturing.
-The GT80 telescope is at the supply stage.
+At the time of writing, the GT80 telescope is at the supply stage.
 The GTS telescope, its instrumentation and GT80 instrumentation is already at CEFCA Headquarters.
 The GT40 telescope and its instrumentation have now reached Arcos de las Salinas and are ready for installation.

 This project is funded by the Fondo de Inversiones de Teruel, supported by both the Government of Spain (50%) and the Government of Aragón (50%).